mcraiha/spine-unity-docs/Tint-Black.md

 This color blending is implemented in shader code.

 ## Per-Material Black Tinting
+If you only need the entire skeleton or specific separated parts of the skeleton to be tinted through code, this is the optimal solution.
 Spine-Unity comes with a shader called `Spine/Skeleton Tint`.
 This shader has two Material properties for color: